 If you are heading to the beach in Japan, here is our Family Beach Bag Packing List.
 This list will differ slightly depending on the age of your kids, but I have four kids 19-6, and we still pack the same stuff.
 Most beaches in Japan have convenience stores and Umi Houses (ocean restaurant houses) on the beach to sell you anything you may need, but of course, everything is marked up 2X.
 If you are driving, you can add more items to the list, but if traveling by train best to keep it one bag per person.
-Pack the night before you depart to make your day even smother.
+Pack the night before you depart to make your day even smoother.
 Be prepared – be relaxed!

 If you have advice on must take items please add in the comments below!
 Moms helping moms.